Beachcasting rods | Find the best

 Best estuary, bass and flatfish rods

 An example of an excellent rod for this type of fishing would be the Anyfish Anywhere Four & Bait MKII.
-This rod casts up to 5oz, so you can easily land smooth hound and other big fish with it, but is light enough for flinging lower weight ledgering rigs in calm beach or estuary conditions.
+This rod casts up to 5oz.
+You can easily land smooth hound and other big fish with it, but is light enough for flinging lower weight ledgering rigs too.
+Perfect for calm beach or estuary conditions.
 If I was going to buy one beach caster for everything this would be it.
+We have a full guide to Anyfish Anywhere rods.

 Continental style rods